-How well institutions have prepared their students is captured, in part, by how well graduating students perform on comprehensive examinations, tests, and discipline or professional-specific licensure examinations.
-The percent of studen graduates taking various licensure, professional association, major field, or graduate school admission tests or examinations fc the first time who passed are reported as achievement rates for this indicator.
-Mean scores and/or passing rates on Colora PLACE test (teacher preparation), Graduate Record Examination (general knowledge), Uniform CPA Examination (accounting), Registered Nurse Licensure Examination (nursing), Practical Nurse Licensure Examination (nursing), F Technology Examination (radiology), Fundamentals of Engineering Examination (engineering), and several ot tests/examinations utilized by at least one institution constitute this indicator.
-For the higher education system as a wł achievement rates are outstanding.
-However, the performance of students from particular institutions on certain tests examinations shows that some weaknesses may exist in certain programs.
+How well institutions have prepared their students is captured, in part, by how well graduating students perform on various comprehensive examinations, tests, and discipline or professional-specific licensure examinations.
+The percent of students or graduates taking various licensure, professional association, major field, or graduate school admission tests or examinations for the first time who passed are reported as achievement rates for this indicator.
+Mean scores and/or passing rates on Colorado's PLACE test (teacher preparation), Graduate Record Examination (general knowledge), Uniform CPA Examination (accounting), Registered Nurse Licensure Examination (nursing), Practical Nurse Licensure Examination (nursing), Radiologic Technology Examination (radiology), Fundamentals of Engineering Examination (engineering), and several other tests/examinations utilized by at least one institution constitute this indicator.
+For the higher education system as a whole, the achievement rates are outstanding.
+However, the performance of students from particular institutions on certain tests or examinations shows that some weaknesses may exist in certain programs.
 A general conclusion reached from the data is that these institutions and their governing boards should undertake immediate reviews of these programs and take action to correct the weaknesses.